briandfoy/briandfoy.github.io/_posts/2025-05-17-let-s-talk-about-beavers-but-we-can-t-ever-look-at-one.md

 They could have recorded beavers chewing on trees and watching them fall.
 They wouldn't have to measure 452 stumps, make large unsupported logical leaps,

-But the acknowledgements give it away:
+But the acknowledgments give it away:

 > This research was funded by the Howard Hughes Medical Institute Undergraduate Biological Sciences Education Program grant to Ohio Wesleyan University.